lodomo/CS463-Lab-Notebook/reflection.md

 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-- I was able to complete this all with the previous exercises, and wave.
+I was able to complete this all with the previous exercises, and wave.
 I double checked with the solutions.

 2. How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

-- I think if I had not done the previous exercises, this would have been a bit more difficult.
+I think if I had not done the previous exercises, this would have been a bit more difficult.
 This week was very easy for me.

 3. Was there something that you wish had been explained better?

-- No, everything was explained well.
+No, everything was explained well.

 4. Were there other exercises that might have helped you learn this week’s topic a little better?

-- Joined with the discussion of looking at WAVE, I think this was a good week.
+Joined with the discussion of looking at WAVE, I think this was a good week.

 ## CSS

 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
-- Had to reference the solutions and the powerpoints for Part 1.
+- Part 1: I had to reference the solutions and the powerpoints.
-- Part 2 was easy
+- Part 2: Easy.
-- I think I got part 3 right?
-There was nothing to check it against.
+- Part 3: References the powerpoints.
+I think I understand it.
-- Part 4 'solution' was just the original?
-But I just was going to reference it for the colors.
-I got it right if the window didnt change size at all.
+- Part 4: It works when the window doesn't change sizes.
+I don't think that's good.
-- My part 5 solution matches the picture, but has quite a few differences than the posted solution.
-I assume its because there's multiple ways to do the same thing?
+- Part 5: My solution matches the picture, but there's quite a few differences compared to the solution file.
+I'd guess because there's multiple ways to do the same thing?
+- Part 6: Referenced notes from lecture, and powerpoints.
+Double checked with the solution.

 2. How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?
-- For part 1, I just felt like "why would anyone do something like this?", but that usually means I'll need it one day.
+- Part 1, I just felt like "why would anyone do something like this?", but that usually means I'll need it one day.
-- I feel like part 3 needs something more practical to really understand it.
-- Part 4 seems like there's a better way to size boxes.
 - Part 5 playing with different ways to place elements was helpful.
 I'm interested in playing with this more.
+- Part 6, I liked the challenge of keeping the HTML the same and only changing the CSS.
+After all the other exercises, this one really came together smoothly.

 3. Was there something that you wish had been explained better?

-- Part 3 was pretty vague.
-I think I understand it, but I'm not entirely sure the purpose of finding XYZ values.
+Part 3 and the specificity of CSS.
+I understand it, but it feels like problems that can be avoided by properly using classes?
+I'm not sure if that's the right way to think about it.

 4. Were there other exercises that might have helped you learn this week’s topic a little better?

-- TODO
+All good so far!

 ## Flexbox